Crunch-io/ta-da/content/dashboards/the-new-normal.md

 +++

-* Drag-and-drop to create dashboard
+* Drag-and-drop to create dashboard.

 * Add filters, tables, and graphs in a few clicks